santhu501/namaste-react/README.md

 - When there are multiple child components, react will optimize render cycle and commit phase( componentDidMount ) by doing them in a batch.

+About us page with user class component - react life cycle.

+------------- MOUNTING ---------------
+constructor with default data
+render with default data
+html with default data
+Component did mount
+API call.
+this.setState -> state variable is updated.

+-------------- UPDATE -----------------

+render with api data
+html with new data.
+component did update.

+--------- Final -------------------
+component will unmount